Philadelphia Farmers Market Options To Try This Summer

 This option in Germantown is small but wonderful

-Located in front of the historic Wyck House building, Germantown Market is a place for local food producers and artisan makers to sell their wares in a community-oriented setting.
-Find fresh produce, eggs, even books in this family-friendly environment.
-Located at 5501 Germantown Ave.
-Dates: May-November, Saturdays 12 – 4 pm.
-Website.
+Located at Germantown’s historic market square, Germantown Market is a place for food producers and artisan makers to sell their wares in a community-oriented setting.
+You’ll find local coffee roasters and brewers as well as plants, prepared food, and even books in this family-friendly environment.

 Grumblethorpe Farmstand